molab-itp/p5mirror/README.md

 # Install nodejs
 open https://nodejs.org/en/download

-# In a forked clone of this repo
+# Fork this repo and name it p5mirror-p5name
+# where p5name is our editor.p5js user name
 # run this bash script in the root of your repo
-# replace p5name with your editor.p5js user name

 bin/mirror.sh --user p5name
 ```